 The VA also enforces a separate annual household income limit.
 As with assets, certain sources of income are not included in the VA’s calculation.
 An applicant’s countable income (plus that of any dependents) must be less than a limit set by Congress called the maximum annual pension rate (MAPR).

 An applicant’s individual MAPR depends on the type of pension they qualify for and how many dependents they have.
-In 2020, the MAPR for surviving spouses who have no dependents and qualify for the Survivors Pension is $9,224, while the MAPR for surviving spouses who have one dependent and qualify for this pension is $12,072.
+Currently, the MAPR for surviving spouses who have no dependents and qualify for the Survivors Pension is $9,344, while the MAPR for surviving spouses who have one dependent and qualify for this pension is $12,229.
 The payment amount a surviving spouse receives is based on the difference between their MAPR and their household’s annual countable income.

 Unreimbursed medical expenses that exceed five percent of the applicant’s current base MAPR can be used to reduce their countable income and net worth.
 At first glance, an applicant may appear to have excessive income and assets, but if he or she is very ill or requires extensive care, these medical expenses can greatly reduce his or her net worth.
 Factoring in high health care costs allows veterans in need to qualify financially for benefits like the Survivors Pension.